Automated Deep Learning: Neural Architecture Search Is Not the End: Scenarios for Continuous Monitoring

-and these are listed in \Tabref{table:dynamics}.
-Prior and covariate shift -- variations in $P(y)$ and $P(x)$, respectively, between domain samples $\gS_1$ and $\gS_2$ -- are types of data drift relating to sampling representation.
+Naturally, the stationary assumption can be broken in many ways, which have been surveyed extensively elsewhere~\citep{gama2014survey}.
+The Bayes theorem suggests a few possibilities, especially when written as Prior and covariate shift -- variations in $P(y)$ and $P(x)$, respectively, between domains $\gS_1$ and $\gS_2$ -- are types of data drift relating to sampling representation.
 This can be a problem, given that predictive DL models strive to determine the conditional probability $P(y|x)$ for all $x \in \mathbb{X}$ and $y \in \mathbb{Y}$; the accuracy of such an estimate suffers for subspaces in $\mathbb{X}$ and $\mathbb{Y}$ that have not previously been encountered with sufficient frequency.
 Nonetheless, on its own, these kind of changes in a data environment do not negate the utility of an $\gS_1$-trained model deployed on $\gS_2$.
 Sometimes, they simply suggest concept-space interpolations/extrapolations need to be tightened.
-In essence, the two domains may still be identical.
-On the other hand, concept drift is a scenario where $P(y|x)$ itself changes between domain samples $\gS_1$ and $\gS_2$, e.g., in the form of changing classification boundaries.
+On the other hand, concept drift is a scenario where $P(y|x)$ itself changes between domains $\gS_1$ and $\gS_2$, e.g., in the form of changing classification boundaries.
 Sometimes concept drift even overlaps with the notion of task redefinition, where the label space $\mathbb{Y}$ may change.
 In such a case, extensive model retraining appears almost inevitable.